-Perhaps not surprisingly, given the recency of the events that have promoted a resurgence of interest in the brownout phenomenon, very little work has been published to date that investigates in any detail the governing physics behind its onset.
+Perhaps not surprisingly, given the recency of the events that have promoted a resurgence of interest in the brownout phenomenon, very little work has been published to date that investigates the governing physics behind its onset in any detail.
 Although a fairly large number of works exist that detail both observational and theoretical studies of the transport of particulate matter by air or water, this literature has originated primarily from within the field of riverine and aeolian sedimentology.
-A large body of information and a number of empirical models do exist for the behavior of particulate matter suspended in water and air, but these models have generally been derived for flows found in nature where the fluid length- and time-scales are somewhat different to those associated with flow conditions in the helicopter wake.
-In the helicopter context, very limited experimental data exists and, although some significant progress has been made, it is fair to say that modeling of brownout and its development is still in its infancy.
+A large body of information and a number of empirical models do exist for the behavior of particulate matter suspended in water and air, but these models have generally been derived for flows found in nature, in which the fluid length and time scales are somewhat different from those associated with flow conditions in the helicopter wake.
+In the helicopter context, very limited experimental data exist and, although some significant progress has been made, it is fair to say that modeling of brownout and its development is still in its infancy.
 Indeed, in the helicopter context, much remains to be understood at a very fundamental level.

-Currently most approaches to the modeling of brownout have been formulated in the particle-fixed Lagrangian frame of reference.
-In this approach, the dynamics of a (very large) number of individual dust particles is tracked as they are carried along in the air-flow that is generated by the helicopter.
+Currently, most approaches to the modeling of brownout have been formulated in the particle-fixed Lagrangian frame of reference.
+In this approach, the dynamics of a (very large) number of individual dust particles are tracked as they are carried along in the airflow that is generated by the helicopter.
 The properties of the resultant dust cloud are then inferred from the behavior of this representative set of particles.
-Previous work in this vein includes that of Keller et al. (Ref.
-1) and Leishman's group at the University of Maryland.
-Good qualitative results are possible using the Lagrangian approach, but the detailed dynamics of a very large number of particles need to be modeled if an accurate measure of the prime variable influencing brownout, i.e. the distribution of dust density within the flow around the helicopter, is to be obtained.
-The computational requirements of the Lagrangian approach can become very large and the formal accuracy of its predictions can be difficult to quantify rigorously.
-CFD-type methods for the rotor flow itself are generally formulated in the Eulerian, i.e. helicopter- or ground-fixed frame of reference.
-A very much more convenient representation of the brownout problem would thus result from modeling the dynamics of the particulate distribution in the air surrounding the helicopter using an Eulerian approach where the evolution of the dust density distribution is calculated directly using suitable transport equations.
+Previous work in this vein includes that of Keller et al. [1] and Lee et al. [2].
+Good qualitative results are possible using the Lagrangian approach, but the detailed dynamics of a very large number of particles need to be modeled if an accurate measure of the prime variable influencing brownout (i.e., the distribution of dust density within the flow around the helicopter) is to be obtained.
+The computational requirements of the Lagrangian approach can become very large, and the formal accuracy of its predictions can be difficult